 Why do you think your company is significant in the travel business?

 There is a genuine need for the service that we provide in the market.
 Our users really see the value of what we are doing!
 Lots of people cannot travel and many of their reservations can be resold, allowing them to recover some of the money they paid.
 Meanwhile, there are many flexible travelers, who just want to travel and explore, and are not constrained by certain dates and even sometimes by a specific destination.
-For these two groups of sellers and buyer using SpareFare is an obvious solution.
+For these two groups of sellers and buyers using SpareFare is an obvious solution.